-So Mansell and Patrese, both struggling with brake problems, had to settle for second and third place, leaving behind Gerhard Berger, Jean Alesi and Ivan Capelli.
-The race of the Austrianman was absolutely anonymous, that of the Frenchman of Ferrari surrendered only at times, while the Italian driver was finally able to close a race positively, for the first time since the beginning of the season.
-The Italian budget is completed by the seventh place of the usual brave Andrea De Cesaris, the twelfth of an increasingly dissatisfied Stefano Modena, the thirteenth of Gianni Morbidelli and the sixteenth of Nicola Larini.
-A little bit, as usual.
-And also for Ferrari the dark period continued: Alain Prost was forced to retire after 28 laps due to the failure of the new engine (for new obviously means an evolution, the fourth, of the classic 12 cylinders).
+So, Mansell and Patrese, both struggling with brake problems, had to settle for second and third place, leaving Gerhard Berger, Jean Alesi and Ivan Capelli behind.
+The race of the Austrian was absolutely anonymous, that of the Frenchman of Ferrari surrendered only at times, while the Italian driver was finally able to close a race positively, for the first time since the beginning of the season.
+The usually brave Andrea De Cesaris came seventh, an increasingly dissatisfied Stefano Modena came twelfth, Gianni Morbidelli thirteenth and Nicola Larini sixteenth.
+A little bit shabby, as usual.
+And also for Ferrari, the dark period continued: Alain Prost was forced to retire after 28 laps due to the failure of the new engine (for new obviously means an evolution, the fourth, of the classic 12 cylinders).
 There were also positive indications.
 As long as he was in the fray, Alain gave the impression of being able to keep the pace of the best and the Red 643 seemed to match McLaren-Honda and Williams-Renault.
 However, it is not with illusions that good placements are brought home.
 It takes concrete facts.
 There is little to say about the race.
-Apart from the departure episode, during which Senna squeezed Patrese at least suspiciously, there was not a single significant overtaking in the top positions.
+Apart from the start episode, during which Senna squeezed Patrese at least suspiciously, there was not a single significant overtaking in the top positions.
 At most some difficult overtaking, which could have questioned the victory.
-But Senna played well everything: the choice of tires (more keep to the left, harder to the right), that allowed him to be quite competitive at all times, without risking a pit stop to change tires.
+But Senna played everything well: the choice of tires (softer to the left, harder to the right), that allowed him to be quite competitive at all times, without risking a pit stop to change tires.
 In addition, the Brazilian opted for an aerodynamic solution that gave him perhaps some disadvantage in the slow corners (where, however, no one could disturb him), but allowing him that small extra margin of speed in straight, not to be caught in the wake of the cars that followed him.
 In short, a test of tactical intelligence more than a test of skill at the wheel, even if the mere fact of not having made any mistake driving is already a merit.
 So Ayrton controlled the situation, while behind him first Patrese and then Mansell took over to try to get him back.
 But the Italian driver had to give up for brake problems and then his teammate was slowed - as we said - by the same trouble.

-In the fight for fourth place, Gerhard Berger didn’t have the slightest discomfort, after the abandonment of Alain Prost who until his return to the pits had never been detached by more than 4 seconds, despite the game of overtaking and the various spring-pullers.
+In the fight for fourth place, Gerhard Berger did not have the slightest discomfort, after the abandonment of Alain Prost who until his return to the pits had never been more than 4 seconds behind him, despite the game of overtaking and the various spring-pullers.
 Jean Alesi, who started with soft tyres, had to make a pit stop and in the final, after only passing Ivan Capelli, he was slowed by a drop in the engine.
 The rest is history to forget.
 But it must be said that the professionalism of Riccardo Patrese has perhaps saved the victory number 31 of Ayrton Senna.
-The Italian driver, in fact, didn’t want to publicly denounce the Brazilianman, guilty of having tightened him at the first corner.
-A start that saw McLaren-Honda sprint on the left, bend towards the center and go to close the Williams-Renault, which was almost on the same line.
-To avoid a possible collision, Riccardo was forced to remove his foot from the accelerator and let the rival pass, who was now with the wheels locked and could not correct the trajectory.
+The Italian driver, in fact, did not want to publicly denounce the Brazilian, guilty of having forced him to squeeze through at the first corner.
+A start that saw McLaren-Honda sprint on the left, bend towards the middle and go to block the Williams-Renault, which was almost on the same line.
+To avoid a possible collision, Riccardo was forced to remove his foot from the accelerator and let the rival pass, who was now with the wheels locked and could not correct the racing line.
 A manoeuvre that allowed Senna to take the lead and win undisturbed.
-Certainly, Patrese had the anger for all 77 laps of the race.
+Certainly, Patrese had to contain his anger for all 77 laps of the race.
 And when, on the podium, Ayrton reached out to him, he let off steam.
 Difficult to decipher the words, but it was clear from the tone that they were not the usual compliments.
 Shortly after, the Italian also expressed his disappointment to McLaren manager Ron Dennis.
-Patrese had already shouted in the closed park of the cars and the verbal controversy had not escaped the commissioners, who officially summoned the Italian and Senna in the race direction.
+Patrese had already shouted in the parc fermé of the cars and the verbal controversy had not escaped the commissioners, who officially summoned the Italian and Senna in the race direction.
 Up there, in front of the representatives of the sports authority, both reported that the episode had already been clarified between them and that therefore they had nothing to add.
 So the file, as there is no charge, has been filed.
-Patrese who later took refuge in a no comment, however, has the opportunity to express his disappointment to Roland Bruynseraede, the race director.
+Patrese who later took refuge in a no-comment, however, has the opportunity to express his disappointment to Roland Bruynseraede, the race director.

-"It is useless to talk so much about security when then in front of certain episodes do not intervene in the office, as would be logical.
+"It is useless to talk so much about security when then, in front of certain episodes, you do not intervene in the office, as would be logical.
 There’s TV footage, the ability to check out the nightlife.
 Putting ourselves in a position to blame a colleague directly means raising personal controversies, with the results that everyone can imagine".

-The Brazilianman talks about the championship still very open, a very difficult victory, because the Williams were very fast, the possibility that in the next races the situation can be reversed in favor of Mansell and Prost, of the fact that the complete recovery of McLaren on any type of circuit will not happen before some time.
+The Brazilian talks about the championship that is still very open, a very difficult victory, because the Williams were very fast, the possibility that in the next races the situation can be reversed in favour of Mansell and Prost, of the fact that the complete recovery of McLaren on any type of circuit will not happen before some time.
 As for Patrese, the Italian driver says: